Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Description of the procedure

 \subsection{Complete algorithm}

-The pseudocode of the complete \textit{Quick Adaptive Ternary Segmentation} (QATS) algorithm as described in \cref{Sec:TernarySegmentation} is given in \cref{Alg:QATS}.
-It necessitates the preprocessing of data from \cref{Sec:Linearization} and it makes use of \cref{Alg:OSH2,Alg:OSH3} for which the~$H$-maps are replaced by their log-versions, i.e.\ the calligraphic letters~$\HH$.
-The QATS-path~$\hat{\x}$ is then be built from~$\SS$ and~$\hat \z$ as in~\eqref{Eq:QATS_path}.
+The pseudocode of the complete \textit{Quick Adaptive Ternary Segmentation} (QATS) algorithm from \cref{Sec:TernarySegmentation} is given in Algorithm~\ref{Alg:QATS}.
+It necessitates the preprocessing of data from \cref{Sec:Linearization} and uses Algorithms~\ref{Alg:OSH2} and \ref{Alg:OSH3} in which the~$H$-maps are replaced by their log-versions~$\HH$. {The hyperparameters are $\nu$, $d_o$, $v_o$, and $\ns$, and our experiments showed that tuning them has little impact on speed and precision.} The QATS-path~$\hat{\x}$ is then built from~$\SS$ and~$\hat \z$ as in~\eqref{Eq:QATS_path}.